Using Deep Reinforcement Learning for mmWave Real-Time Scheduling: Conclusions

 \section{Conclusions}

-We studied the problem of scheduling real-time flows over a multihop mmWave wireless mesh.
-We developed a model-free DRL algorithm that does not assume any prior knowledge of the interdependencies between different mmWave links.
+We studied the problem of fast scheduling of real-time flows over a multihop mmWave wireless mesh.
+We developed a model-free DRL algorithm that does not require any prior knowledge of the topology or the interdependencies between different mmWave links.
 The proposed algorithm determines which subset of the mmWave links should be activated during each time slot and at what power level, and was demonstrated to work well for multiple workloads and topologies.
-It was shown to outperform the greedy algorithm both in terms of performance and running time, while meeting the timing constraints of 5G mmWave networks as specified by the ORAN model.
+Its most important property is that it satisfies the timing constraints of 5G mmWave networks without sacrificing performance.

 { }